Exploring the pectoralis major muscle

 When beginners are doing a posture such as chaturanga dandasana, but can’t keep their elbows in, this muscle is likely contracting.
 In that situation, they’re likely moving their elbows out unconsciously to take advantage of this larger muscle in its action of horizontal abduction.
 Below we’ll show you some other yoga postures related to this muscle.

 The name pectoralis major describes the general location of this muscle.
 Pectoralis comes from the Latin word “pectus” meaning breast and major comes from Latin and means “greater than.”

 Where does the pectoralis major attach?

 The two divisions of pectoralis major come together to insert on the lateral (outside) lip of the bicipital groove.
-The bicipital groove is the groove at the top of the humerus that the biceps tendon passes through.
+Remember that the bicipital groove is the groove at the top of the humerus that the biceps tendon passes through.